 Direct monitoring performing well on low amounts

-Some big retailers ended up by chance working with some of those solutions, but the data they use are low on quantity, quality and update, because those solutions cannot perform on high end volumes.
+Some big retailers ended up by chance working with some of those solutions, but the data they use is low on quantity, quality and update because those solutions cannot perform on high-end volumes.

-The billing and costs logic of the hybrids is a puzzle.
-Charging based on competitors, how often the data is, implementing setup fees for each new request.
+The billing and cost logic of the hybrids is a puzzle.
+Charging based on competitors, how often the data is, and implementing setup fees for each new request.
 Big enterprises cannot create a budget, or their costs change suddenly as their needs change.

 Manual data entry solutions

 Manual update frequencies of these amounts of SKUs and competitors are slow or cost too high.

 Not all competitors are included, or the competitors there don’t show all their products.

 The data are not matched correctly and are contaminated based on market strategies.